Last Updated on October 6, 2023

 Address: There are many access points to the Atlanta Beltline.
 For example, you can access the loop from Piedmont Park, Ponce City Market, and Krog Street Market.

 What is the Atlanta Beltline?
 The Beltline is a loop around downtown Atlanta that connects parks and neighborhoods, and if you are at Ponce City Market, you can access one of the entrances to the Beltline from the second floor.

 The whole loop isn’t completed yet, but I would love to walk the entire 22 miles one day.
 Talk about goals!

 You can easily take many photos as you walk along the Beltline.
 Street photography is excellent here, with many people walking, biking, or skating.
 You’ll also pass by many restaurants, local breweries, and a skating park.

 There are numerous parks along the Beltline, including the most recent addition, Westside Park.
 This park is at the former site of the Bellwood Quarry and is now the largest greenspace in Atlanta.
 To read more about Atlanta’s newest park, check out my article A Look at Atlanta’s Newest Park: Westside Park.

 Swan House at the Atlanta History Museum

-Atlanta has some beautiful historic homes, but the Swan House is one of my favorites.
+Atlanta has beautiful historic homes, but the Swan House is one of my favorite places to take pictures in Atlanta.
 The home is part of the Atlanta History Center and is located on a road with some of the most lavish homes in Atlanta.

-If you have seen the Hunger Games movie, the Swan House might look familiar to you.
-This English and Italian-styled home was constructed in the 1920s for the Inman Family, and the interior and exterior of the home make gorgeous photos.
+If you have seen the Hunger Games movie, the Swan House might look familiar.
+This English and Italian-styled home was constructed in the 1920s for the Inman Family, and the interior and exterior make gorgeous photos.
 There are also lovely gardens throughout the property.